najibben/Boardroom-voting/README.md

 TODO
-[5] implementation of Cramer-Damgård-Schoenmakers Protocol The witness hiding/indistinguishable protocol was introduced by Cramer et al. [22]; therefore, it is also known as the CDS protocol.
-It can be used to prove that a party knows the solution of k out of n problems without revealing which problems she can solve.
+[5] implementation of Cramer-Damgård-Schoenmakers Protocol It can be used to prove that a party knows the solution of k out of n problems without revealing which problems she can solve.
 This protocol is normally used in verifiable voting schemes to prove that a ciphertext is an encryption of one value within a subset of different values

-web: python node.py
+web: python node.py <br>
 register : http://url/form.html

 <br><br>